ryanrhymes/owl_guide/book/chapter/project.rst

 Related Sub-Projects
 =================================================

 Owl is a very focused system but it indeed covers a wide range of topics from numerical analysis to system programming and optimisation.
-This page maintains an active list of potential topics that is relevant to Owl.
+This page maintains an active list of potential topics which are relevant to Owl.
 Many of these topics are tightly connected to the cutting-edge research carried by the researchers in the Computer Lab.

 Please contact us if you are interested in one of them.